NeiloErnesto89/project1-ux/README.md

 I typed all of the content myself.
 The following links were used as my biblography/reference point of information.
 Some quotes/headlines in the Footer(s) were taken directly from the source and used, as mentioned underneath.
 All of the environmental facts/tips/hacks on my site where taken and adapted from a myriad of renowned websites where I found the information and I provided the links.
 In some instances I used a direct quotes or titles as my quip, such as here: [direct headline from this article by the Guardian saying "just 100 companies responsible for 71% of global emissions, study says"](https://www.theguardian.com/sustainable-business/2017/jul/10/100-fossil-fuel-companies-investors-responsible-71-global-emissions-cdp-study-climate-change)

+### References - Links

 I used information gathered from the following sites were used throughout my site.
-Starting with the *Tips* section:
+The following links are my bibliography of references.
+Some of the text in the footers were direct quotes taken from the articles linked underneath:

 [Less meat](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/meatless-meals/art-20048193)